Tbirney/Perception_Final_Project/readme.md

 ### Description

-This project demonstrates a mapping, navigation, and aruco recognition based navigation scenario for the turtlebot platform in multiple worlds
+This project demonstrates a mapping, navigation, and aruco recognition based visual servoing scenario for the turtlebot platform in multiple worlds

 ### Setup